w3c/reporting/EXPLAINER.md

 - `message`: A developer-readable message with details (typically matching what would be displayed on the developer console).
 The message is not guaranteed to be unique for a given `id` (eg. it may contain additional context on how the API was used).
 - `sourceFile`: If known, the file which first used the indicated API
 - `lineNumber`: if known, the line number in `sourceFile` where the indicated API was first used.
+- `columnNumber`: if known, the column number in `sourceFile` where the indicated API was first used.

 ### Interventions ###
 An [intervention](https://github.com/WICG/interventions/blob/master/README.md) occurs when a browser decides not to honor a request made by the application (eg. for security, performance or user annoyance reasons).
 The report properties are similar to those for deprecations.